Rates for Licensed Counselors and Master Level Counselors

 "A superbill is a detailed document that allows clients to bill their insurance company directly.
 It includes information similar to an insurance claims form, such as the date of the service provided, procedure codes, and a total balance due." (icanotes.com)

-Per request, a sliding scale fee ranges from $135.00 per session to $275 and $50 to $90 for a Masters's Level Counselor.
+Per request, a sliding scale fee ranges from $175.00 per session to $300 for a Licensed therapist, $125-$150 for a Pre-Licensed counselor, and $50 to $90 for a Master's Level Counselor INTERN.
 This sliding scale is based on gross annual household income and is followed by signing a financial agreement as part of the intake process to determine your sliding scale fee.
-The sliding scale has a limited number of slots, so slots may not be available at your request.
+The sliding scale has limited slots, so slots may not be available at your request.
 Individuals who qualify for the sliding scale rate will have limited sessions—clients on a sliding scale who a licensed therapist sees have 12 sessions at the sliding scale rate.
-Clients who see a Master Level Counselor do not have a limited number of sliding scale fees.

 Household or yearly income of $40,000 to $75,000: $50 - $90